United Hebrew Trades

-The United Hebrew Trades (Yiddish: Fareynikte Yidishe Geverkshaftn), was an association of Jewish labor unions in New York formed in the late 1880s.
-The organization was inspired by and modeled upon the United German Trades (German: Deutsche Vereignte Gewerkshaften), formed decades earlier by German immigrants to the United States who were active in the German, and later the German-American, labor movement.
+The United Hebrew Trades (Yiddish: Fareynikte Yidishe Geverkshaftn) was an association of Jewish labor unions in New York formed in the late 1880s.
+The organization was inspired by and modeled upon the United German Trades (German: Deutsche Vereinigte Gewerkschaften), formed decades earlier by German immigrants to the United States who were active in the German, and later the German-American, labor movement.

 Organizational history

 Establishment

 The United Hebrew Trades (UHT) was organized as a prospective central body of federated trade unions on October 9, 1888, by J. Magidoff, a member of the Yiddish-language Branch 8 of the Socialist Labor Party of America (SLP).
 The Yiddish Branch of the SLP had been established the previous year and had attracted a number of ambitious and talented young activists to its ranks, including future newspaper publisher Abraham Cahan.
 This SLP branch would be joined by the Russian-language Branch 17, which included active Jewish radicals Louis Miller, Lev Bandes, and Morris Hillquit, in forming the core of the new trade union organization.